ledhcg/fluent-icons-for-web/README.md

 # Fluent Icons for Web

-Based on Fluent UI System Icons - a collection of familiar, friendly and modern icons from Microsoft.
+Based on Fluent UI System Icons - a collection of familiar, friendly and modern icons.

 We customized it for developers to use on their websites